thevuong/next15-filterlist/STEPS.md

 ## Open CWV plugin: the state of our scores

 - We already saw these FCP, CLS and LCP from the previous steps.
-- We can also see the INP: very good since minimal JS and no long tasks, responsive page using default elements, no uncanny valley.
+- We can also see that the INP is good corresponding to the responsive clicks because we have minimal JS, no long tasks.

 ## Improve Speed Index with Partial Pre-rendering

 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
-- This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
+- This could be static data that we can revalidate on a time based interval using for example fetch options, or, the new Next.js directive "use cache".
 Wasting resources and time.
 Static is the fastest.
 - I want to use nextjs 15 partial prerendering.
-This will allow me to partially the layout as static - everything not inside suspense bboundaries.
+This will allow me to partially the layout as static - everything not inside suspense boundaries.
 - Remove the suspense around the projectDetails, and remove the cookies from the data fetch.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 I need to make a production build, I've already deployed it so we can see it.
 - Open the second tab in new window.